Build Motivated Teams

 - Expert Knowledge — Ask critical questions and discuss how you can use TotalSDI in your training program.

-Participating in the webinar also gives you the opportunity to take the assessments and debrief your results with the facilitator.
+Participating in the webinar also gives you the opportunity to take the assessments and debrief your results with a TotalSDI facilitator.

 The Strength Deployment Inventory helps people understand themselves by helping them understand the motives that drive their behaviors in two different conditions — when things are going well and when they face conflict.